GFDRR/CCDR-tools/_sources/docs/EAE.md

 A [developer version (**beta**)](https://github.com/GFDRR/CCDR-tools/tree/main/Top-down/parallelization) of these scripts makes use of cpu parallelization.
 ```

 - User input is required to define country, exposure layer, and settings.
-Settings affect how the processing runs (min theshold).
+Settings is used to define the classes thresholds.
 The script runs on one country and one hazard at time to keep the calculation time manageable.

-- The spatial information about hazard and exposure is first combined at the grid level, using the resolution of the exposure layer.
-E.g. when using GHSL population layer, it is 100x100 meters.
-The core of the analysis is raster calculation, combinining exposure and hazard value through an impact function.
+- The spatial information about hazard and exposure is combined at the grid level, using the horizontal resolution of the exposure layer (e.g. when using GHSL population layer, it is 100 meters).
+This is done for separate hazard intensity classes.

-- The exposure and impact estimates is summarised for the chosen administrative boundary (ADM) level using zonal statistic.
-The expected annual impact (EAI) is computed by multiplying the impact value with its exceedence frequency (1/RPi - 1/RPj) depending on the scenario.
-The exceedance frequency curve (EFC) is plotted.
-These output represents the disaster risk historical baseline.
+- The exposure estimates by hazard are then summarised for the chosen administrative boundary (ADM) level using `zonal statistic`.
+The expected annual exposure (EAE) is computed by multiplying the exposure value (for each hazard intensity class) with its exceedence frequency (1/RPi - 1/RPj) depending on the scenario.
+The `exceedance frequency curve (EFC)` can be plotted.
+These outputs represent the core of the disaster risk historical baseline.
 The output is exported in form of tables, statistics, charts (excel format) and maps (geopackage).

 ## DATA MANAGEMENT